-The Earth’s crust is fractured into giant pieces, called "tectonic plates."
+The Earth’s crust is fractured into giant pieces, called tectonic plates.
 These plates move atop the Earth’s mantle, a fluid layer of molten rock.
-When adjacent plates move horizontally across each other, a transform boundary is formed.
+When one plate moves horizontally beside the other, a transform boundary is formed.
 The Earth’s crust contains seven main plates: North American, Pacific, South American, Eurasian, Australian, Antarctic and African.
 Minor plates also exist, some of which are the Nazca, Philippines and Arabian plates.

 Oceanic Fracture Zones

-The majority of transform boundaries lie on the seafloor.
-These oceanic fracture zones form large valleys, or trenches, that connect spreading oceanic ridges.
-These features can extend anywhere from 100 miles to more than a 1,000 miles, reaching depths of up to five miles.
+Most transform boundaries lie on the seafloor.
+These oceanic fracture zones form large valleys, or trenches that connect spreading oceanic ridges.
+These features can extend anywhere from 100 miles to more than 1,000 miles, reaching depths of up to five miles.
 The Clarion, Molokai and Pioneer fracture zones, located off the west coast of California and Mexico, are prime examples.
-While these zones are inactive, their scars provide a graphic reminder of the power transform boundaries pose to alter the Earth’s landscape.
+While these zones are currently inactive, their scars provide a graphic reminder of the power transform boundaries pose to alter the Earth’s landscape.

 Complex Transform Boundary Features